-The Authority has specialized equipment
+The Authority has specialized equipment for detecting leaks.

 The Development Authority uses its technical expertise and licensed professional staff to work with municipal partners when requested to develop shared service solutions that provide cost-effective services throughout the region.
 The Water Quality Division supports numerous town, district and village water and wastewater systems with the following services:

 Full-service operation and maintenance contracts